pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Efficient Simulation using JAX
 -------------------

-By default, pyRDDLGym simulates using pure Python and stores the outputs of intermediate expressions in NumPy arrays.
+pyRDDLGym simulates domains using pure Python and NumPy arrays.
-However, if additional structure (e.g. gradient calculations) or better performance is required, the environment can be compiled using JAX and swapped with the default simulation backend:
+If you require additional structure (e.g. gradient calculations) or better simulation performance, the environment can be compiled using JAX and swapped with the default simulation backend, as shown below:

 .. code-block:: python